johpro/esp-kmeans/README.md

 arr = list(sparse.AsEnumerable())
 ```

-ES-kMeans was specifically designed to handle sparse data, that is, data vectors which are very high-dimensional but typically only have a few non-zero entries.
+ESP-kMeans was specifically designed to handle sparse data, that is, data vectors which are very high-dimensional but typically only have a few non-zero entries.
 Such vectors are internally stored as list of index-value pairs.
 Calling the method on sparse data will also return sparse centroids:

 ```python
 #===== RUN Spherical k-Means++ ON SPARSE DATA =====